JosephSardo/c-sdl2-roguelike/README.md

 # c-sdl2-rpg

-CS freshman project I'm making for fun to help me learn C and some rpg game design.
-A 2d top down rpg written in C using SDL2.
+CS freshman project I'm making for fun to help me learn C and some game design.
+A 2d top down roguelike written in C using SDL2.